Yemen president warns of civil war as factions collide

 What some now fear is that the overarching rivalry between Tehran and Riyadh could make Yemen the arena for a new proxy struggle in their region-wide tussle for power.

-Many Yemenis hold Saleh’s oppressive style and the graft that festered during his rule as responsible for many of the problems besetting the country today.
+Many Yemenis hold Saleh’s oppressive style and the graft that festered during his rule as responsible for many of the problems besetting the country today, but in a June interview with Reuters he described Hadi’s government as “failed”.

 An aide to the president confirmed that reading of Hadi’s comments, saying: “The sudden collapse of the army does not reflect the power of the Houthi forces but reveals that the plot has been prepared very carefully,” the aide told Reuters on condition of anonymity.